darrenfishell/darrenfishell.github.io/DRAFT-partisanship.md

 layout: wide-page
 title: Maine's electorate is getting more divided.
 See how your town is split.
 ---
-After President Donald J. Trump's election, Maine's partisan divide grew to its widest in a decade.

-The share of unenrolled voters hit a 10-year low, as voters shifted to third parties and others came off the sidelines to join one of the two major political parties.
+After Democratic President Barack Obama's election, every Maine county but Knox swung to the right.

+[Backlash against a newly elected president is typical](https://news.gallup.com/poll/242093/midterm-seat-loss-averages-unpopular-presidents.aspx), but trends in voter registration show that something different is happening in Maine after the election of Donald Trump: Many parts of the state are doubling down.

+That alone doesn't indicate who's going to win at the polls.
+By outright numbers, Democrats continue to wield an advantage that helped them to victories at the Blaine House, the Legislature and Maine's 2nd Congressional District.

+But underneath that, Republicans continued to gain a greater share of the electorate in 2018, as unenrolled voters dropped off dramatically and third-party registrations hit a standstill.

-<iframe style="border: none;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/Mainevotersdecidedtopickalane?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe>
+<iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/Mainevotersdecidedtopickalane?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe>

-In some ways, that's expected.
-The president's party [most often loses seats in the House of Representatives](https://news.gallup.com/poll/242093/midterm-seat-loss-averages-unpopular-presidents.aspx) during the following mid-term election.
-But Trump's election didn't play out in the same way in Maine.
+In your town, perhaps the product of that increasing partisanship is visible: bumper stickers or hats or giant lawn signs demonstrating victory.

+That's the case in communities like Gorham and Topsham, two of the largest communities where both Democrats and Republicans gained a greater share of local registered voters after Trump's election.

+That wasn't uncommon for 2018.
+More than `45%` of registered Maine voters lived in communities where the partisan divide widened.

+That number was 10 percent lower after Obama's election.
+Almost `55%` of voters lived in areas that swung Republican.
+Only `35%` lived in districts where both parties gained a share of the electorate.

+<iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/HowMainepartisanshipshiftedpost-Trump?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe>

+By county, the map is almost a stereotype: after Trump's election, every coastal county but for Washington got bluer, as did Democratic Gov. Janet Mills' home turf, Franklin County.
+Eight other counties got redder.

+That may sound obvious, but it's not how the map played out in 2010, when the state almost uniformly swung right.

+Those trends in voter registration data from the Maine Secretary of State's Office reveal growing fault lines in Maine politics that have a new geographic pattern.

+_Follow the key takeaways in the interactive below._

-In 2010, following Democratic President Barack Obama's election two years prior, voter registration almost everywhere in Maine went _way red._ Every county but Knox got redder.
+1. In 2010, following Democratic President Barack Obama's election two years prior, voter registration almost everywhere in Maine went _way red._ Every county but Knox got redder.
 After Trump, however, the state split almost down the middle: Republican voter registration gains outpaced that of Democrats in half of counties.

-Go more local and the contrast is even starker: After Obama, there was backlash in 96 Maine House districts that became redder; after Trump, the split couldn't have been more even, with 59 districts getting bluer and 58 getting redder.
+2. Go more local and the contrast is even starker: After Obama, there was backlash in 96 Maine House districts that became redder; after Trump, the split couldn't have been more even, with 59 districts getting bluer and 58 getting redder.

-Trends in voter registration data from the Maine Secretary of State's Office reveals emerging fault lines in Maine politics that followed Trump's election.

-Those trends don't necessarily indicate who is going to win at the polls.
-Democrats still hold a voter registration advantage, with `33.1%` of the vote, to Republicans' `27.3%`, in 2018.
-Democrats swept in state elections, taking over the Blaine House and both chambers of the Legislature.

-But there appears a line in the sand where voters have made their choice: Androscoggin, Kennebec and Penobscot counties all continued to get redder while inland Franklin County and every coastal county but for Washington County got bluer.

-[Post-Obama/Post-Trump graphic]

-But there's a clear shift after Trump's election in 2016: third-party registrations stalled as the ranks of registered Democrats and Republicans rose across the state.

-[Line chart]

-In your town, perhaps the product of that increasing partisanship is visible: bumper stickers or hats or giant lawn signs out to enjoy a victory lap.

-That's most likely the case in Southern Maine communities like Gorham and Topsham, two of the largest communities where both Democrats and Republicans gained a greater share of local registered voters after Trump's election.

-That wasn't uncommon for 2018.
-More than `45 percent` of registered Maine voters lived in communities where the partisan divide widened.

-[How partisanship shifted post-Trump]

-Two years after Obama's election, in 2010, `35 percent` of Maine voters lived in such districts, while almost `55 percent` lived in areas that swung more Republican.

-While voter registration trends have been lopsided in favor of Democrats, they don't look quite like that from 2016 to 2018, as a widening partisan divide better characterizes local trends than a swing to the left, despite overall Democratic gains statewide.

-[comparative bars]
+3. At the municipal level, Democrats gained on Republicans in more populous areas, winning a greater share of registered voters in towns representing about `565,000` voters, in 2018.
+Democrats gained on Republicans in `170 communities`; Republicans gained in `263 communities`.

+<div><iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/Post-ObamaandPost-Trump?:showVizHome=no&amp;:embed=true" width="100%" height="935px"></iframe></div>

+While Maine's two most populous counties -- Cumberland and York -- got bluer after Trump's election, towns in the western parts of those counties only got more divided: Republicans and Democrats gained.

+Androscoggin, Kennebec and Penobscot -- the third-, fourth- and fifth-most populous counties -- all became redder.

 That picture varies widely at the local level.
 For instance, the Trumpiest community in the state, Magalloway Plantation, became less partisan in 2018, with a sharp decline in Republican registration and a rise in unenrolled voters, which now make up `54 percent` of local voters.

 _Explore the local vote shares gained and lost by party in the visualization below.
 You can explore these trends by a variety of geographies, including Maine Senate and House Districts, counties and congressional districts._

-[color intensity map]
+<div><iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/colorintensitymap?:showVizHome=no&amp;:embed=true" width="100%" height="935px"></iframe></div>

 <!--Sample Embed Code
 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Townswonintruckcountry?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>